 Our suppliers (IT services, administrative services, etc.)

 We use suppliers of IT systems and other administrative services that process personal data on our behalf.
-We always conclude data processing agreements with suppliers to ensure that we are in compliance with statutory requirements when we disclose personal data, for example that the data are stored in a secure manner, and that they are not used for any other purpose.
+We always conclude data processing agreements with suppliers to ensure that we are in compliance with statutory requirements when we disclose personal data, for example that the data are stored in a secure manner, that they are stored in Europe and that they are not used for any other purpose.

 We do not disclose personal data to any other person than those mentioned above, unless we are under a statutory obligation to disclose such data.